mo7amedaliEbaid/kafka/README.md

         'https://www.googleapis.com/books/v1/volumes?q=inauthor:"Franz+Kafka"&maxResults=40',
       );
 ```
 - For the quotes api [Here](https://rapidapi.com/skjaldbaka17/api/quotel-quotes) the api key is required in this case you can get your key from [Rapid_Api](https://rapidapi.com/hub).
+You can change the post request body as it suits your usage.
 ```
 final response = await dio.post(
           'https://quotel-quotes.p.rapidapi.com/search',